Missing Energy Signatures of Dark Matter at the LHC

-Since in figure~\ref{fig:light-mediator}, we have assumed couplings to all quark helicities and flavors (collider production is dominated by coupling to up-quarks though), and since $g_\chi g_q > 1$ in parts of the plot (see dashed contours), $\Gamma = M/8\pi$ should be regarded as a lower limit on the mediator width.} The shape of the peaks in figure~\ref{fig:light-mediator} is determined by the interplay of parton distribution functions, which suppress the direct production of a heavy mediator, and the explicit proportionality of $\Lambda$ to $M$ according to its definition.
+Since in figure~\ref{fig:light-mediator}, we have assumed couplings to all quark helicities and flavors (collider production is dominated by coupling to up-quarks though), and since $g_\chi g_q > 1$ in parts of the plot (see dashed contours), $\Gamma = M/8\pi$ can be regarded as an approximate lower limit on the mediator width.} The shape of the peaks in figure~\ref{fig:light-mediator} is determined by the interplay of parton distribution functions, which suppress the direct production of a heavy mediator, and the explicit proportionality of $\Lambda$ to $M$ according to its definition.
 Below $M \simeq 2 m_\chi$, the mediator can no longer decay to $\bar\chi \chi$, but only to $\bar{q} q$, so in this mass range, it can only contribute to the mono-jet sample if it is produced off-shell.
 In that regime, the limit on $\Lambda$ is rather weak (even though the limit on $g_\chi^2 g_q^2$ is independent of $M$ there as discussed above), and the dependence on $\Gamma$ disappears.